 The data shows (Table 2) that, a significant proportion of respondents (58.0%) reported fear of being judged discourages male enrollment, while Social stereotype (57.0%) pointed that gender programmes are more aligned with femininity, lack of education (50.0%) also revealed that some students are not aware of the importance and relevance of gender courses to their carreer.
 However, 44% of all respondents said that family influence had impact on male enrolment in the sense that, some male students are discouraged by their parents perceiving them as less important.
 Lastly, 31% of all respondents indicated that peer influence is a barrier to male enrollment meaning that ome male students are discouraged by their peers portraying as courses for female students.
 These factors suggest that many students are hesitant to enroll in gender programmes due to fear of being judged, the perception that gender studies are aligned with femininity, and discouragement from parents.
 Indeed, fear of being judged is the most significant factor, indicating that many students are concerned about how others will perceive them for taking a course focused on gender issues.
 On other hand, social stereotype and family influence also suggests that societal and family expectations play a great role in shaping male students’ decisions not to enroll in gender programmes.

-Table 2: Socio-cultural factors for low male enrollment in gender courses
+Table 2.
+Socio-cultural factors for low male enrollment in gender courses